cancerberoSgx/camera-capture/camera-capture/README.md

 * [Capture class](https://github.com/cancerberoSgx/camera-capture/blob/master/docs/modules/_capture_.md)

 ## TODO / Road map
-- [ ] investigate why/how to pass the buffer / array buffer view  directly without transforming it to number[] / and array buffer views
-  -  se TextEncoder/TextDecoder to serialize the data as a single char-per-byte string (using windows-1252 encoding) and deserialize it in Node on the other side which is fast (since passing strings is much faster).
 - [ ] test if toDataUrl is faster than toBlob
 - [ ] probably for frames a generator / or observable is more appropriate than even listeners.
 - [ ] perhaps is faster to do the capture loop all together inside the DOM, instead calling evaluate() on each iteration?
 - [ ] CLI
+- [ ] stopVideo refactor TODOs
+- [ ] a free port number resolver - try until one is available (conection successful)
 - [ ] pause/resume / start/stop should work for recording too.
 - [ ] performance tests (fps raw image data and encoded images)
 - [ ] do we really need to serialize constrains ?